sammyfort/mNotify-laravel/README.md

-  /** you can also call the 'notify'.
+  /** you can also call the 'notify method'.
  * This approach will send the message to the authenticated user in your application.
  * So you don't need to pass a recipient.
 This must only be called on App\Models\User model.
- * NOTE: your Table must contain a 'phone' column.
+ * NOTE: your model table must contain a 'phone' column.
 If doesn't, you may set a 'setMnotifyColumnForSMS()'
  * method in your User::class model to return the custom column where you store phone numbers. eg.@after
  *
  * public function setMnotifyColumnForSMS(){